 - To begin, log in on your CentOS 7 server with any system user you like and type the following command in order to access the MariaDB server using the MariaDB shell with the main MariaDB administration user called root (use the password created in the previous process):

-- On successful login, you will be greeted with the MariaDB command-line interface.
+mysql -u root -p - On successful login, you will be greeted with the MariaDB command-line interface.
 This feature is signified by the MariaDB shell prompt:

-CREATE DATABASE <database-name> CHARACTER SET utf8 COLLATE utf8_general_ci;
+CREATE DATABASECHARACTER SET utf8 COLLATE utf8_general_ci; Note

 If this is your first introduction to the MariaDB shell, remember to end each line with a semi-colon (;) and press the Enter key after typing each command. - Having created our database, we will now create a MariaDB user.
 Each user will consist of a username and a password that is completely independent of the operating system’s user.
 For reasons of security, we will ensure that access to the database is restricted to localhost only.
-To proceed, simply customize the following command by changing the values <username>, <password>, and <database-name> to reflect your needs:
+To proceed, simply customize the following command by changing the values

-- Next, make the MariaDB DBMS aware of your new user:
+' WITH GRANT OPTION; - Next, make the MariaDB DBMS aware of your new user:

-- Now simply type the following command to exit the MariaDB shell:
+FLUSH PRIVILEGES; - Now simply type the following command to exit the MariaDB shell:

-- Finally, you can test the accessibility of your new <username> by accessing the MariaDB shell from the command-line in the following way:
+by accessing the MariaDB shell from the command-line in the following way:

-- Now back at the MariaDB shell (MariaDB [(none)]>), type the following commands:
+mysql -u-p - Now back at the MariaDB shell (MariaDB [(none)]>), type the following commands:

 SHOW DATABASES;